What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 Overseeding and Fertilizing: What Fertilizer To Use?

-Any product marked as weed and feed is one type of fertilizer that you should void at all costs when seeding.
+Any product labeled “weed and feed” is a type of fertilizer you should avoid at all costs when seeding.

-These products contain fertilizer and pre-emergent herbicides designed to kill broadleaf weeds and many other unwanted lawn intruders for up to 3 months.
+These products contain fertilizer and pre-emergent herbicides that kill broadleaf weeds and other unwanted lawn invaders for up to 3 months.

 Unfortunately, while these tend to be formulated to kill specific plants, weed and feed products don’t discriminate when it comes to seeds and will kill your grass seed along with the seeds you don’t want.